joshkitt/cloud-certification/aws/aws-csaa.md

 - Can configure from 128 MB to 3008 MB (64 MB increments)
 - Concurrency limits: 1000
 - Scales out automatically
-- Timeout up to 5 minutes (new limit is 15 minutes)
+- Timeout up to 5 minutes (outdated: new limit is 15 minutes)
 - Integrates with services
 - Enables event-driven workflows
 - Primary service for serverless architecture
-- Triggered from other services too (CloudWatch, SNS, S3)
+- Triggered from other services too (CloudWatch, SNS, S3, API Gateway)

 ### Lambda@Edge
 - Run globally at the edge